-You will be placed into a simulated live esports and a traditional broadcast situation in The Catalyst or view remotely to view both mediums.
+You will be placed into a simulated live esports and a traditional broadcast situation in the Catalyst or you can view remotely to view both mediums.
 After watching, you will be asked to answer questions by filling out an online survey.

-Your participation will involve one simulated viewing session that will last approximately 45 minutes.
+Your participation will involve one simulated viewing session that will last approximately 30 to 40 minutes.
 If at any time you wish to end your participation in the study, you may do so.